NSRI-DAL-2025-Project/restful-forensics-shinyapp/README.md

 # restful-forensics-shinyapp
 The Windows implementation of restful-forensics in RStudio.
+To check the dockerized application, see https://github.com/NSRI-DAL-2025-Project/restful-forensics.

 For feedback on the tool, please fill up this google form: https://forms.gle/fA62Kwb2Ah2pC12H7